🧬

 Official measurements, coat, and temperament

-• Movement: Long, springy, energetic, and active with good reach and drive.
+• Movement: The gait should be firm, robust, and active, with good reach and drive.

 Breed Trivia